jonmikeli/docs/dotnet/dotnet8-rest-api-template.md

 # .NET 8 REST API Template

-This solution template is the result of the evolution of many other templates.
+This Visual Studio solution template is the result of the evolution of many other templates.
 It includes the solution to many problems faced in real-life projects as well as the will to follow a certain level of good practices.

 The "Why" of this extension is to cover the need of business-oriented templates.
 IDEs (or .NET for .NET CLI) come with full of technical templates.
 However, I thought it could be valuable to create value with deeper approaches and help developers in their daily work.